 How Many People Die From Prescription Drugs?

-Includes ICD-10 codes for other prescription opioids (natural and semisynthetic) such as hydrocodone and oxycodone, methadone and other synthetic narcotics.
-Overall deaths in this category increased by 20% from 2014 to 2015 (11% female, 26% male).1,2
+Opioid Pain Relievers.
+This includes ICD-10 prescription opioids (natural and semisynthetic) such as hydrocodone and oxycodone, methadone and other synthetic narcotics.
+Overall deaths in this category increased by 20% from 2014 to 2015.

 - Total deaths: 22,598